The-File/SK-Fixed/README.md

 1. Remove "jvmarg = -XX:+AggressiveOpts" from getdown.txt.
 It is an invalid unrecognized argument in more recent versions.
 See https://bugs.openjdk.org/browse/JDK-8150552
-2. Update LWJGL dlls to the latest 2.9.3 version.
-The currently shipped native libs are incompatible with Java 9+.
+2. Update the supporting JInput files to the latest versions found bundled with LWJGL 2.9.3.
+Specifically, jinput.jar and the related jinput native libs are different than what's currently shipped.
 3. Remove references to the .JNIFILE version of an lwjgl native lib for the OSX build, and replace with references only to the .dylib version.
 See https://github.com/LWJGL/lwjgl/issues/100
 4. Specify "--add-opens=java.*****=ALL-UNNAMED" type arguments for every single internal JDK API used.